 According to a small 2016 study, a betalain-rich beet concentrate can aid competitive runners in improving their performance.
 Those who received the beet concentrate felt less weary than those who received a placebo.

-Lactate dehydrogenase, a muscle damage marker, was also shown to be lower.
-Nitrates from beet juice were found to alleviate muscle fatigue in a small research published in 2019.
+Lactate dehydrogenase, a muscle damage marker, was also lower.
+Nitrates from beet juice alleviate muscle fatigue in small research published in 2019.

-These benefits can be obtained without eating beets on a regular basis.
+These benefits can be obtained without eating beets regularly.

 According to Hunnes, eating beets before a workout can help.
 It’s best to consume the beets two to three hours before exercising because nitrate levels in the blood peak two to three hours after eating.

-She recommends 300 milligrams of active ingredients, which is 1.5 cups of beet juice.
+She recommends 300 milligrams of active ingredients, and 1.5 cups of beet juice.

-It’s possible that you’ll be able to improve your endurance
+You may be able to improve your endurance:

-It’s possible that the color of elite athletes’ pee in a drug test cup will be crimson.
+The color of elite athletes’ pee in a drug test cup may be crimson.
 Why?

 Because beets contain pigments that cause urine to turn pink, many athletes eat them because they believe nitrates boost endurance performance.
-Bicyclists who drank beet juice were able to ride 15 percent harder in a time trial until they were weary in one research.
+Bicyclists who drank beet juice could ride 15 percent harder in a time trial until they were weary in one research.

 It takes three to five beets (depending on their size, which varies greatly) to receive a performance boost, according to study author Andy Jones, PhD, dean of research in the University of Exeter’s College of Life and Environmental Sciences.

-Peak nitrate levels, according to him, occur two to three hours after eating or drinking them.
-If you want to beat your 5K personal best, make sure you timing your intake correctly.
+According to him, peak nitrate levels occur two to three hours after eating or drinking them.
+If you want to beat your 5K personal best, ensure you time your intake correctly.

 Beets are also strong in betalains, an antioxidant and anti-inflammatory compound that fights free radicals and inflammation in chronic illnesses such as heart disease, obesity, and cancer.

-Betacyanin, the purple pigment found in beets, has showed promise against laboratory-grown breast cancer cells and is currently being explored as a cancer fighter, according to studies.
+Betacyanin, the purple pigment found in beets, has shown promise against laboratory-grown breast cancer cells and is currently being explored as a cancer fighter, according to studies.